 The medical response to disasters requires the contributions of many agencies.
-The EMS Authority works closely with the Governor's Cal EMA, California National Guard, Department of Health Services and other local, state, and federal agencies to improve disaster preparedness and response.
+The EMS Authority works closely with the Governor's Office of Emergency Services, California Department of Public Health, California National Guard, Department of Health Services and other local, state, and federal agencies to improve disaster preparedness and response.
 The EMS Authority also works closely with the private sector: hospitals, ambulance companies, and medical supply vendors.

 Responsibilities for disaster medical services preparedness and response include the following:

 - Development and maintenance of disaster medical response plans, policies and procedures;

 - Provision of guidance and technical assistance to LEMSAs, county health departments, and hospitals for the development of local disaster medical plans, policies and procedures;